Rules and responsibilities:

 Things you need to do:

 - An allotment is primarily for the growing of vegetables, fruit and flowers for you and your immediate family enjoyment…. any fruit trees to be grown on dwarf rootstock.
-After one year, 70% of each plot should be cultivated, forming the basis for future plot surveys carried out by the allotment association.

 - Keep your allotment well maintained and in a proper state of cultivation at all times and keep the allotment paths and surroundings immediately adjoining your plot clean and free from weeds.